nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Find by Student's Contact Number:

-Finds student with the matching phone number.
+Finds student with the matching contact number.

 Format: `find p/CONTACT_NUMBER`

-- Only full numbers will be matched e.g. `8123` will not match `81234567`.
+- Only full numbers will be matched e.g., `8123` will not match `81234567`.

 Example: